Baldwin County License Hearing Guide

 After Criminal Case Concludes

-• Complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School).
+• Reinstatement Requirements: Reinstatement requirements typically include paying a reinstatement fee, completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school), and providing proof of SR-22 insurance.

-• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the DDS to demonstrate that you have adequate auto insurance coverage.
+• SR-22 Insurance Requirement: SR-22 insurance is a certificate of financial responsibility required by the DDS for drivers convicted of certain traffic offenses, including DUI.

-• Classes/Programs That Must Be Completed: Completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI School) is almost always a requirement for license reinstatement after a DUI conviction.
-You may also be required to attend other court-ordered programs or counseling.
+• Classes/Programs That Must Be Completed: Completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) is generally required for license reinstatement after a DUI conviction.

 Special Programs